-What is the smallest number of reversals required to sort a signed permutation into the identity permutation without breaking any common interval?
+What is the smallest number of reversals required to sort a signed permutation into the identity permutation without breaking any (subset of) common interval?

-These scenarios are called perfect [12].
-Because of the additional constraint, it is possible that the shortest perfect sorting scenario is longer that the shortest scenario.
+These scenarios are called perfect [11].
+Because of the additional constraint, it is possible that the smallest perfect sorting scenario is longer that the smallest scenario.

-It is known that the refined problem of preserving a given subset of all common intervals is NP-hard [12].
-However, several authors have described classes of instances which can be solved in polynomial time [3, 4, 11], and fixed parameter algorithms exist [4, 5].
-For example, commuting permutations form a class of instances such that the property of a reversal scenario being perfect is preserved even when the sequence of reversals is reordered arbitrarily.
-A central concept in the theory of perfect sorting by reversals is the "strong interval tree" associated to a permutation [4].
+Already it is known that this refined problem is NP-hard [11].
+However, several authors have given sub-instances which can be solved in polynomial time [3, 4, 10], and fixed parameter tractable algorithms exist [4, 5].
+For example, commuting permutations are the sub-class with the striking property that the property of a scenario being perfect is preserved even when the sequence of reversals is reordered.
+Examples of commuting scenarios arise in the study of mammals.
+All of the known sub-problems can be expressed in terms of the "strong interval tree" associated to a permutation, and we focus our attention on the structure of this tree.